-Characterization: 6 Revealing Prompts to Know Your Character Better - The Write Practice
+Characterization: 6 Revealing Prompts to Know Your Character Better

 PRACTICE

 You have six characterization prompts to choose from today!
-Pick one, write for fifteen minutes, and post your work in the comments.
-Don’t forget to respond to three other writers!
+Pick one, write for fifteen minutes, and post your workin the practice box below.
+Don't forget to respond to three other writers!